MichelleOha/terminal_app/README.md

 `python3 -m pip install virtualenv`

-## NOW Let's Install MY WARDROBE Application
+## NOW Let's Install MY WARDROBE Application:

 To run this application on your local machine: